Professor of Law

 Professor Andrews’s focus on the judiciary in South Africa seeks to bridge the divide between theory and practice.
 She is a trainer for the Judicial Institute for Africa, focusing on opinion writing and communications skills for judges.
 She has also served as an Acting Judge of the North Gauteng High Court in Pretoria for the 2018 third term and as an arbitrator in hearings on racial discrimination in South Africa.

 She has served on law school committees and the boards of public interest and human rights organizations, including the Africa Section of Human Rights Watch, South Africa Partners, and the National Center for Law and Economic Justice.
 Professor Andrews has received many awards, including, in 2015, the National Bar Association’s International Award for her global human rights advocacy.
 In recognition of her human rights work, the University of KwaZulu-Natal provides an annual award in her name.
+She is the host of the South Africa Reading Group, which she co-founded with the late Professor Stephen Ellmann in 1994.

 She started her two-year term as the President of the Law and Society Association in June 2019.